-Sit on the river decks at The Gristmill River Restaurant & Bar and eat Texas favorites like chicken fried steak, juicy burgers and best of all, ice cold margaritas.
+Dine across the street from historic Gruene Hall at Mozie's, a cool bar with casual, rustic elegance serving Southern comfort-inspired bites.
+Sit on the river decks at The Gristmill River Restaurant & Bar and eat Texas favorites like chicken fried steak and juicy burgers, and top off your meal with ice cold margaritas.
 For a fine dining experience, New Braunfels’ Alpine Haus specializes in authentic Bavarian-style cooking in a quaint setting.
-Located in a

 If you plan a trip in November, the whole city celebrates Wurstfest, a ten-day celebration of the region’s German roots.
 Here you’ll enjoy classic German food and beer, live music, dancing and a carnival perfect for the whole family.